DuskEagle/docs/v2.2/topology-patterns.md

 toc: true
 ---

-This is doc covers common cluster topology patterns with setup examples and performance considerations.
+This is page covers common cluster topology patterns with setup examples and performance considerations.

 ## Considerations

 When selecting a pattern for your cluster, the following must be taken into consideration:

-- Understand the function of a CockroachDB [leaseholder](architecture/replication-layer.html#leases).
+- The function of a CockroachDB [leaseholder](architecture/replication-layer.html#leases).
-- Understand the impacts of the [leaseholder](architecture/life-of-a-distributed-transaction.html#leaseholder-node) on read and write activities.
+- The impacts of the [leaseholder](architecture/life-of-a-distributed-transaction.html#leaseholder-node) on read and write activities.
 - The leaseholders are local to reader and writers within the datacenter.
 - The leaseholder migration among the datacenters is minimized by using the [partitioning feature](partitioning.html).
-- The follow-the-workload tunable setting is set properly for the workload.
 - Whether the application is designed to use the [partitioning feature](partitioning.html) or not.
+- The `--locality` flag is set properly on each node to enable [follow-the-workload](demo-follow-the-workload.html).

-Before you select a candidate pattern for your cluster, use the following broad patterns as a starting point for discussion and discuss trades-off.
-The below describes some of the characteristics of existing catalog of patterns.
+Before you select a candidate pattern for your cluster, use the following broad patterns as a starting point and consider trades-off.

 {{site.data.alerts.callout_info}}
-This doc does not factor in hardware differences.
+This page does not factor in hardware differences.
 {{site.data.alerts.end}}

 ## Single (local) datacenter clusters